schylerwagner/SaaS-Analytics-Engineering/docs/07_analytics_marts.md

 Validation confirmed:

-- 24 monthly records
+- **24** monthly records
 - Unique month-level grain
-- 500 total new accounts
+- **500** total new accounts
-- 486 total churned subscriptions
+- **486** total churned subscriptions
-- 778 total new trial subscriptions
+- **778** total new trial subscriptions
-- $1,179,139 total churned MRR
+- **$1,179,139** total churned MRR
 - No unexpected null values
-- January 2023 subscription churn rate is intentionally null because there were no active subscriptions at the beginning of the month
+- January 2023 Subscription Churn Rate is intentionally null because there were no active subscriptions at the beginning of the month

+Final mart metrics were reconciled against independently calculated KPI results before the mart was considered ready for reporting use.

 ### Result